Danpowers24/Capstone-client/README.md

 - As an authenticated user, I want to edit the questions of one of my quizzes.
 - As an authenticated user, I want to delete a question on one of my quizzes.

+- As an authenticated user, I want to take a quiz that I created.

 ### Technologies Used